iorga-group/splogger/README.md

 - Works on SQLServer 2008 and above
 - Don't need CLR (Amazon RDS compatible)
 - 100% T-SQL code
-- Logs are stored in a dedicated database table shareable across DATABASES
+- Logs are stored in a dedicated database table shareable across user's databases

+And since 1.3, SPLogger include **SPLoggerUT** dedicated to **Unit Testing** of stored procedure based on SPLogger.

 ## How does it work ?
 To be able to survive to a rollback event raised during SQL execution, SPLogger use **XML datastructure** to store runtime events/trace logged by the developer.